 If these five fossils had been found in different parts of Africa, paleontological "splitters" would have given them different species names.
 But found together in Dmanisi, they provide strong support for "lumpers".

 The fossils at Dmanisi appear to have solved some of these problems.
 It now seems likely that fossils attributed in the past to Homo ergaster, Homo habilis, Homo rudolfensis (all in Africa), Pithecanthropus erectus (in Java), etc., are all members of single evolving species, Home erectus, showing variations with the passage of time (over a million years) and over large geographical distances.

 |Approximate span of time during which various hominin groups appear in the fossil record.
 The specimens found in Dmanisi suggest that Homo habilis and Homo erectus are actually members of the same species (to be called Homo erectus).|

 Not until some 200,000 years ago do clearly modern humans, Homo sapiens, appear in the fossil record.
 Where did they come from?
 Two quite different scenarios have been proposed.

-1. One ("multiregional evolution") claims that modern humans slowly evolved from descendants of H. erectus such as the Neanderthals.
+1. One ("multiregional evolution") claims that modern humans slowly evolved from descendants of H. erectus.
 This would have occurred simultaneously in the various parts of the world settled by them.
 According to this view, the modern groups of humans arose independently in isolated populations of H. erectus descendants by convergent evolution, aided perhaps by gene flow (contemporary humans contain some genes found in Neanderthal DNA).